A two-year initiative led by the College to introduce a modern neuroscience perspective into psychiatrists’ clinical work (summer 2016-18)

 In 2018, the sponsors of the Neuroscience Project rewarded our success in updating the neuroscience learnt by psychiatric trainees by awarding us funding for a further 3 years.

-The focus of our work through to 2021 is on embedding the high-quality teaching and learning of modern neuroscience in psychiatric training throughout the UK.
+The focus of our work through to 2021 was on embedding the high-quality teaching and learning of modern neuroscience in psychiatric training throughout the UK.

 The RCPsych Neuroscience Project is generously supported by The Gatsby Charitable Foundation and The Wellcome Trust